Magnetic behavior of the $5d^1$ Re-based double perovskite Sr$_2$ZnReO$_6$: Results and Discussion

 Having established the structural framework and refined atomic positions, we now turn to the temperature dependence of the crystallographic phases.
 At 100 K, the monoclinic phase was dominant, comprising 87\% of the sample.
 In contrast, at 300 K, the tetragonal phase became dominant, although 24\% of the sample volume is in the monoclinic phase.
-The phase fraction changed most markedly above 200 K during heating, but the transition remained incomplete even at 300 K. This coexistence of both phases indicates a first-order phase transition, with the transition temperature above 300 K. Our results indicate that this transition is coupled with changes in the degree of tilting and buckling of the bonds between the octahedrally coordinated ReO$_6$ and ZnO$_6$ units, in agreement with neutron diffraction studies~\cite{Retuerto:2008}.
-The thermal evolution of lattice parameters and synchrotron XRD patterns (\abbrfig{} S2 of the SM~\cite{Note1}) further supports the occurrence of this first-order structural transition over a broad temperature range.
+The phase fraction changed most markedly above 200 K during heating, but the transition remained incomplete even at 300 K. The evolution of the phase fractions shows a steep change near 225 K superimposed on a broad transformation regime extending to $\approx\!300$ K, consistent with a single, first-order-like transition exhibiting extended coexistence rather than multiple transitions.
+The extended coexistence of tetragonal and monoclinic phases up to 300 K, together with the endothermic/exothermic pair of DSC exhibiting thermal hysteresis [inset to \abbrfig{}~\ref{fig:xrd_pattern}(a)], indicates a structural transition similar to first order.
+The $\approx 10$\% tetragonal remnant at low $T$ originates from hysteresis of the broad first-order-like transition.
+Magnetization data--collected on cooling--show no extraneous features attributable to this minority phase.
+We therefore refer to the transition as first-order-like below.
+Our results indicate that this transition is coupled with changes in the degree of tilting and buckling of the bonds between the octahedrally coordinated ReO$_6$ and ZnO$_6$ units, in agreement with neutron diffraction studies~\cite{Retuerto:2008}.
+The thermal evolution of lattice parameters and synchrotron XRD patterns (see \abbrfig{} S3 of the SM~\cite{Note1}) further supports the occurrence of this first-order structural transition over a broad temperature range.